 There’s no reason for freezing, it lasts in the fridge for a really long time.
 If you’re not feeling confident – just make a smaller batch for the first few times.

 Yes, but it won’t taste the same as the homemade version.

-Moreover, to prolong the shelf-life, most of the store bought products like these are pasteurised.
+Moreover, to prolong the shelf-life, most of store-bought products like these are pasteurised.
 That means these juices are lacking in nutrition and probiotic qualities.

-- Zakwas Buraczany: (pronon.
-“Zakvass boorahchane”), a Polish name for a natural beverage made from fermenting beets.
+- Zakwas Buraczany: a Polish term for a natural beverage made from fermenting beets.

 - Lacto-fermentation: A natural process by which bacteria break down the sugars in food, forming lactic acid.
 This preserves foods and makes them tastier and healthier. (source)

 - Barszcz Czerwony: (pronon.
 “Barscht Chervone”, known as Red Borscht) a type of a Polish beet soup.
 There are many varieties, most of them soured with fermented beet juice.

 - 1-1.1 lb (500 g) beetroots, red